pantaluna/pantaluna.github.io/README.md

 ## Why would you need this starter kit?
 The ESP-IDF framework (and its documentation) is very powerful and extensive.

 But I found it difficult to get started quickly, for me being a seasoned full stack developer (backend/frontend) without much experience developing IoT solutions that use embedded systems as well.
-PS So being a Full Stack Developer doesn;t mean you know everything there is, right?
+PS So being a Full Stack Developer doesn't mean you know everything there is, right?

 More specifically, I could understand all the features of the ESP-IDF framework but I had a hard time gluing everything together, and develop real projects for real solutions.
 For example, I wanted to start with projects controlling various sensors in a network, and then move on to more complex projects.

-So I developed over time these extra components, including many working projects targeting a complete set of peripherals that are typically used in IoT projects.
+So I developed over time these extra components, including many working projects targeting a complete set of peripherals/sensors that are typically used in IoT projects.

 And I thought now was a good time to release everything I learned so far to the ESP32 community so everyone can benefit from this work.